 In 'Why School?,' educator, author, parent and blogger Will Richardson challenges traditional thinking about education — questioning whether it still holds value in its current form.
 How can schools adjust to this new age?
 Or students?
 Or parents?
 In this provocative read, Richardson provides an in-depth look at how connected educators are beginning to change their classroom practice.
 Ultimately, 'Why School?' serves as a starting point for the important conversations around real school reforms that must ensue, offering a bold plan for rethinking how we teach our kids, and the consequences if we don't.

-Click Read more to see a copy of the chat that was happening during the webcast.
+Click Read more to see the chat that was happening during this live webcast.

 Do you have your EdTechTalk stuff yet?
 Did you know there are T-shirts, hats, coffee mugs, buttons, magnets, and tote bags available?
 They're all based on Wordle interpretations of the EdTechTalk Delicious tags.